VSchool-DavidLamCanada/csswars-theselectorawakens/files/README.md

-# Assignment - CSS Wars: The Selector Awakens
+# Assignment 2 - CSS Wars: The Selector Awakens

+## Instructions

 https://coursework.vschool.io/css-wars-the-selector-awakens/

 In this exercise you will use several css selectors to restyle elements of this page.
 The HTML base is already written for you and is found below for you to copy into your project.

+---

 Complete the following: